Guardians vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has 41 hits with seven doubles, a triple, eight home runs, 17 walks and 24 RBI.
-He's also stolen five bases.
+- Ohtani has recorded 42 hits with eight doubles, a triple, eight home runs and 18 walks.
+He has driven in 25 runs with five stolen bases.

 Ohtani Recent Games